 If these two indications are shown, then it means that your installation was successful.
 At this point, feel free to install more vendor games and install them on your PS Vita as you wish.
 You have successfully learned how to set up the SD2Vita adapter.

 Now to run any new vendor games, you will only need to mount them in UX0.
 However, there are times when issues of navigation and game compatibility may arise.

-In the next chapter, we will look at some of the tricks and hacks that can make your experience with SD2Vita worth of remembering.
+In the next chapter, we will look at some tricks and hacks that can make your experience with SD2Vita worth remembering.

 SD2Vita Hacks & Tricks

 Trick 1: Using Switch2SD2Vita to switch storage between UMA0 and UX0